 We have detected that you are not located within the US.
 Due to licensing restrictions Amazon Instant Video customers must be located in the United States when viewing videos online.

-Talking about this with other people, the most of the time offer me a solution: start using a American VPN to trick the system.
+Talking about this with other people, most of the time offer me a solution: start using an American VPN to trick the system.
 But that doesn’t solve the problem.
 I want to same benefits and features on my Kindle as my American friends have (lending!).
-I dont want to wait months before a movies hits the theaters here in Amsterdam.
+I don’t want to wait months before a movie hits the theaters here in Amsterdam.
 I want to see the latest episode of Breaking Bad before somebody posts a spoiler on Twitter.
 I want easy access to content, everywhere.
 I want the promise of the borderless internet becoming a reality.